Aksel Nielsen

+Early life

 He was born in Mariager, Denmark and immigrated to the United States in 1910, becoming a naturalized citizen in 1922.

+In the 1920s, Nielsen married Helen Maurer and in 1927 the two had a daughter named Virginia Nielsen.

+Career

 He worked in the banking and real estate industries and served as mortgage solicitor in 1925 for the Title Guaranty Company of Denver, Colorado.
 He eventually became executive vice president, president and chairman of the board for this company.

-In the 1920s, Nielsen married Helen Maurer and in 1927 the two had a daughter named Virginia Nielsen.

 In September 1953 President Eisenhower appointed him to the Advisory Commission on Government Housing Policies and Programs.
 During this same period of time Nielsen also was president and then chairman of the board of the Mortgage Investments Company.
 In 1958 he became a member of the Civil and Defense Mobilization Board whose responsibility it was to advise the Director of the Office of Civil and Defense Mobilization.

+Death

 He died of cancer in Denver in 1984.